Deidre Hall’s “How Does She Do It?” A Beauty Book

 Among their shopping tips, they include “Never shop for clothes or accessories with a child, a dog, or a heterosexual man,” along with “Know which stores or brands offer clothing whose ‘fit model’ is a match for you.”
 Their hope, obviously, is you’ll enjoy the 144- page ride, then toss it into your bag to have handy when you’re trying to figure out which sunscreen or shapewear to buy.

-Deidre Hall, along with her longtime pal Lynne Bowman, Hall includes you in the conversation about food, friends, shopping, and cooking.
+Deidre Hall and co-author Lynne Parmiter Bowman, include you in the conversation about food, friends, shopping, and cooking.
 In the hour or less it might take you to pour yourself a cuppa, sit down and read it through, you will have had more than a few laughs-out-loud, and you may also think differently about some things.